wp-plugins/blurry-mobile-menu/README.txt

 Tested up to: 4.2.2
 Stable tag: 1.0

-Blurry uses your WordPress theme standard menu as a source to build original menu with impressive appearance effects and sleek animations.
+Blurry uses your WordPress theme standard menu as a source to build original responsive menu with impressive appearance effects and sleek animations.

 == Description ==